andrewsunglaekim/js-scope-and-context/readme.md

 const myCoolGlobalVariable = 'some string';
 ```

-Another way to define a variable in the global scope is to simply not use a declaration keyword(eg. `var`, `const`, `let`) anywhere in your JS code.
+Another way to define a variable in the global scope is to simply not use a declaration keyword(eg. `var`, `const`, `let`) anywhere in our JS code.
 Example:

 ```js
 const myCoolGlobalVariable = 'some string' // normal global instantiation